Maelkolb/Passauer_Jahrbuecher_Pipeline/README.md

 | HTML       | `html/`       | Static site: cover, TOC, article view, facsimile view   |
 | **JSON-LD**| `graph/`      | **Knowledge-graph fragment for the 50-volume corpus**   |

-End goal: process all ~50 volumes with the same pipeline and merge their JSON-LD graphs into a single corpus-wide knowledge graph where articles, authors, sections, and volumes are nodes you can query.

 ## Install